|Comparison of the Effect of Lavender and Bitter Orange on Depression in Menopausal Women: A Triple-Blind Randomized Controlled Trial|

-2Health Services Management Research Center, Nursing and Midwifery Faculty, Tabriz University of Medical Sciences, Tabriz, Iran
+2Physical Medicine and Rehabilitation Research Center, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

 Keywords : Depression, Menopause, Lavender, Citrus aurantium, Bitter orange

-Objective: Menopause is an inevitable milestone and an important stage in the every woman’s life.
+Objectives: Menopause is an inevitable milestone and an important stage in every woman’s life.
 This study aimed to compare the effects of lavender and bitter orange on depression in menopausal women.

-Results: The one-way ANOVA analysis showed no significant difference in mean depression score in the three groups before the intervention (P = 0.262); however, the general linear model test adjusted for base line and confounding factors such as menopausal age and women age showed significant differences between the groups in the mean depression score after 8 weeks of treatment (P < 0.001).
-Bitter orange significantly reduced the mean depression score compared with the control group [Adjusted Mean Difference (aMD): -2.88 (95% Confidence Interval, -4.26 to -1.51)].
-Lavender significantly reduced the mean depression scores compared with the control group as well [aMD: -3.01 (95% CI -4.40 to -1.63)].
+Results: The one-way analysis of variance (ANOVA) analysis showed no significant difference in mean depression score in the three groups before the intervention (P = 0.262); however, the general linear model test adjusted for base line and confounding factors such as menopausal age and women age showed significant differences between the groups in the mean depression score after 8 weeks of treatment (P < 0.001).
+Bitter orange significantly reduced the mean depression score compared with the control group (adjusted mean difference [AMD], -2.88; 95% CI, -4.26 to -1.51).
+Lavender significantly reduced the mean depression scores compared with the control group as well (AMD, -3.01; 95% CI, -4.40 to -1.63).
 There was no significant between lavender and bitter orange groups after intervention (P = 0.850).

 Conclusion: Considering the positive effect of bitter orange and lavender in reducing depression in menopausal women, they can be used as a complementary medicine in depressed patients.

 Cite By, Google Scholar